Welcome to today's edition of the Rush 24-7 podcast.

 Walker is the one that hasn't been outside Wisconsin yet.

-He went to Iowa, and that's it.
+He went to Iowa, and that's it in terms of the path that you take.

 He didn't name anybody.

-Romney didn't, but it's uh it's opened up a big guessing game.
+But it's opened up a big guessing game.

-The Denver Post here with a story, the uh key Romney donors and a longtime staffer moving toward Bush.
+The Denver Post here with a story, the key Romney donors and a longtime staffer moving toward Bush.

 As Romney closes in on a decision, this was written before he had decided.

-The donors, in interviews with the Associated Press said that they see in Bush what they liked about Romney in 2012 and presumably don't like about him now.
+The donors in interviews with the Associated Press said that they see in Bush what they liked about Romney in 2012 and presumably don't like about him now.

 And that is the capacity to serve successfully as president, but also something Romney could not muster over two campaigns, the personality and senior staff needed to win the White House.